WebAssembly/exception-handling/proposals/Exceptions.md

 function imports as well, including JavaScript exceptions, with a few
 exceptions:
-1. In order to be consistent before and after a trap reaches a JavaScript frame, the `catch` instruction does not catch exception generated from traps.
+1. In order to be consistent before and after a trap reaches a JavaScript frame, the `catch` instruction does not catch exceptions generated from traps.
 This is currently [`WebAssembly.RuntimeError`](https://webassembly.github.io/reference-types/js-api/#exceptiondef-runtimeerror) type.